VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the BMW 5 Series Touring offers barely noticeable more room – 570 L compared to 519 L. That’s a difference of about 51 L.
+Looking at boot space, the BMW 5 Series Touring offers marginally more boot space – 570 L compared to 519 L. That’s a difference of about 51 L.

-When it comes to payload, BMW 5 Series Touring a bit takes the win – 620 kg compared to 506 kg.
+When it comes to payload, the BMW 5 Series Touring carries slightly more – 620 kg compared to 506 kg.
 That’s a difference of about 114 kg.

 Who wins the race in the data check?